sripberger/gene-lib/README.md

   be produced through crossover operations, on average.
 Defaults to zero.
 You'll want to set either this, the mutationRate, or both, otherwise generations will not evolve and your GA will do nothing useful.
-- **compoundCrossover**: Set to true to bypass internal rate-checking of crossover operations.
-See 'Compound Crossovers' below for more information.
+- **manualCrossoverCheck**: Set to true to bypass internal rate-checking of crossover operations.
+See 'Manual Crossover Checks' below for more information.
 - **parentCount**: Can be used to specify the number of parents per crossover operation.
 Must be an integer greater than 1.
 Defaults to 2.
 See 'Unsusual Crossovers' below for more information.